openjdk/guide/src/index.md

 ### 2. Socialize your change

 Once the OCA is signed, please restrain your urge to create a PR just a little while longer.
 In order to prepare the community for your patch, please socialize your idea on the relevant [mailing lists](#mailing-lists).
+Almost all changes, and in particular any API changes, must go this route and have a broad agreement in place before there is any point in presenting code.
 To understand the criteria by which your patch is going to be judged, please read [_Why is My Change Rejected?_](#why-is-my-change-rejected) below.
 In short, hidden constraints and assumptions, stability and quality, maintainability, compatibility, and conformance to specifications must be considered before your PR is ready to be submitted.
 If you don't understand the constraints for acceptance, you might be surprised when your PR is rejected.

 ### 3. Find a sponsor